 Choosing the Oil

 The first step is choosing the right oil.
 An oil with a high smoke point will let you heat it up to a high temperature without it breaking down.
 When oil begins to break down it will go rancid and ruin the flavor of anything you cook in it.
 You don't have to worry about bacteria since it will be killed off when the oil heats up, but rancid oil should not be used.

-Once you've finished your cooking and let the oil cool down, you can prepare it for storage.
+Once you've finished cooking and let the oil cool down, you can prepare it for storage.
 The first trick is to get rid of all the little things floating around in the oil.
-You can do this by pouring the oil through some cheesecloth over a funnel back into the container that the oil came in.
-Of course, if you used 10 gallons of oil it will weigh around 80 pounds.
-The easiest way to do this task is with an electric oil pump.
-This convenient little tool makes getting the oil out of the pot quick and easy.
-If you plan to do a lot of frying, this is a tool you definitely need.
+You can do this by pouring the oil through some cheesecloth over a funnel back into the oil's original container.

-With the oil filtered and in your storage container you need to find a cool, dry, and dark place to store the oil.
-It would be great if you could keep it refrigerated, but if you are like me you don't have that kind of space.
+With the oil filtered and in your storage container, you need to find a cool, dry, and dark place to store it.
+Ideally, it would be great if you could keep it refrigerated, but most people simply don't have that kind of space.
 Any place you have that fits the criteria (but won't let the oil freeze) will work.
-Properly stored, your oil will last but to 6 months.
+Properly stored, the oil will last up to six months.

 Before you move the container to use it again, examine the oil well.
 If it has separated or smells bad, it needs to be disposed of and you'll have to start with a new batch.
 Otherwise, pour it back into your pot and heat it up as normal.

 Remember that you need to keep the total heating time of any oil to six hours.
 Don't let it preheat for too long and turn off the burner five minutes before the turkey is done so it can begin cooling down as quickly as possible.
 Once your oil hits the six-hour mark, dispose of it.